glpi-project/doc/source/modules/assets/cartridges.rst

 This functionality of `Asset` module allows to create cartridges models and corresponding cartridges.

-In a cartridge form, the following informations are available:
+In a cartridge form, the following information is available:

-- general characteristics of the cartridge: vendor, type, reference...
+* General characteristics of the cartridge:

-- printer management: technical person in charge, storage site...
+  * Vendor
+  * Type
+  * Reference
+  * ...

+* Printer management:

+  * Technical person in charge
+  * Storage site
+  * ...

 The alert threshold is the minimal value at which an alert is triggered.

-***Note :** for alerts to be effective, notifications must be activated (see [Configure notifications](08_Module_Configuration/04_Notifications/01_Configurer_les_notifications.rst "Les notifications se configurent depuis le menu Configuration > Notifications ;")).*
+.. note:: For alerts to be effective, notifications must be activated; see :doc:`notifications configuration <../configuration/04_Notifications/01_Configurer_les_notifications>`.

 For a cartridge to be installable on a printer, it must be declared as compatible with this printer.